-Stardog is the world’s leading Knowledge Graph platform for the enterprise.
+Stardog is the world’s leading Enterprise Knowledge Graph platform.
 But what is a Knowledge Graph, and why should you want one?

 Enterprise data is both the disease and its cure.
 Data will save us, and data will kill us all.
 At the same time.
 Enterprise data is the world’s most strategic asset going forward, while on the ground it’s painful—diverse, heterogeneous, and distributed.